-Governor Fayose Spotted Playing Talking Drum (Gangan) (Photos, Video) - Nigeria Today
+VIDEO: Governor Fayose Spotted Playing Talking Drum (Gangan) At A Party - Nigeria Today

-Governor Fayose Spotted Playing Talking Drum (Gangan) (Photos, Video)
+VIDEO: Governor Fayose Spotted Playing Talking Drum (Gangan) At A Party

 The Ekiti state governor, Peter Ayodele Fayose has again hit social media with his stunt as a talking drum player.

-In a video shared online by his brother Isaac Fayose, the governor is seen entertaining people with his ‘gangan’
+In a video shared online by his brother Isaac Fayose, the governor is seen entertaining people with his ‘gangan’ at an event.

 Mr. Isaac wrote: “Now ‘talking with the talking drum!
 We all know the significance of a talking drum!

 The cultural swagger is there!!
 Oshokomole !
-Gov Fayose In case
+Gov

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.